HiraZaidii/pythonproject/README.md

 ## Bugs

 I started off this project with a bit more complicated code that was not possible to timely debug and used PyCharm as an IDE of which I was unsure if it would be allowed as Pygame was prohibited.
 Hence I created a simple version of the Battleship.
+PEP8 was approving print entry withou "()" but I got an error in Heroku while deploying so this was debugged by adding "()"

 ## Credits